-September 2000 marked the opening of the Denver, Colo., campus, which offers two- and four-year degrees in culinary arts, hospitality and business, as well as the "Garnish Your Degree" accelerated associate degree program originally offered in Vail.
+September 2000 marked the opening of the Denver, Colo., campus, which offers two- and four-year degrees in culinary arts, hospitality and business, as well as an accelerated associate degree program originally offered in Vail.
 In 2000, the Vail Campus merged with the Denver Campus.